Let's make memories! What if you knew exactly which games to play with your ... read more

 Tip!
 If you’ve never popped corn before, try this by yourself at night when the kids are asleep before doing this with the kids.
 You’ll need far, far less corn then you’ll think.
 If you’re trying to keep things under control, you don’t want corn popping through the entire kitchen while the kids are messing things up further.

 This looks like a good list of stuff to do with toddlers and you kids during Halloween.
 I can’t wait!
-Download the Toddler Halloween pack right here and enjoy the fun!
+Download the Toddler Halloween games pack and enjoy the fun!